olivierbildstein/my_website/content/blogs/biography.md

 ## Work

-I had the chance to already have professional experience in finance which includes
+I had the chance to already have professional experience around the globe:

  - Investment Analyst at Caisse des Dépôts (Paris, 2019 - 2020)
  - Business Analyst at Factory Berlin (Berlin, 2019- 2019)